Registering to Vote in Oklahoma

 How to Register

 You must fill out a voter registration application form.
 Voter registration applications are available at your County Election Board, post offices, tag agencies, libraries and many other public locations.
 You will be offered a voter registration application when you get your driver's license and when you apply for assistance at some government agencies.
-You also may download an application form.

 You must sign and date the oath printed on the form.
 When you sign the voter registration application form, you swear that you are eligible to register to vote.